 First, a quick note about socks.
 Yes, wear them.
 Choose something colorful and leave the white athletic socks at home.
 Dress socks should always be tall enough to cover any skin that might show when you’re standing or seated.

 Once dressed, the hemline of your pants should cover the top of the shoe and extend forward to just before the arch when standing.
 Your toes are visible.
-You will notice a ‘break’, or small crease in the fabric of the pants, if your pants are compatible with the footwear you’ve chosen.
+You will notice a ‘break’, or small crease in the fabric of the pants if your pants are compatible with the footwear you’ve chosen.
 If you see piles of folds, the pants are too long.

-Do you need to add a new suit to your wardrobe?
+Now that you know more about men’s suit etiquette: do you need to add a new suit to your wardrobe?
 Browse Jim’s Formal Wear to find the perfect outfit for your upcoming special occasions.